couchbeard/Couch-Beard/README.md

 Couch-Beard
 ===========

+Website connecting couchpotato and sickbeard into a single website.
+Using Wordpress CMS for greater user management, plugins etc.

-Website connecting couchpotato and sickbeard.
-Using IMDB to search for movies and tv-series and connecting to XBMC
+Search for movies and TV shows with a single search bar.
+The search bar is using IMDB to search for movies and tv shows.

+Share your movie and TV collection from XBMC on the website and view server information.

+Feel free to donate to the project or add issues.

 Installation